Zfkirke0109/MC-s-Charging-Controller/README.md

 ##### For the above, connect charger / usb cable, run "mcc" and let it do the job

+##### Note :-

+*    --  Running just "mcc" will reset up_threshold and down_threshold to defaults

-##### Note :- Automatically powering off only works with daemon mode ON
+*    --  Automatically powering off only works with daemon mode ON

-##### Note :- If you encounter any problem after compatibility check, just reboot the device ( don't worry, it saves us )
+*    --  If you encounter any problem after compatibility check, just reboot the device ( don't worry, it saves us )

 ### Changelog

+##### 2017.12.23-1

+*  -- Updated README

+*  -- Fixed some minor code

 ##### 2017.12.23

 *  -- Added automatic power-off functionality

 *  -- Minor code improvements

 ##### 2017.12.22-3